gaohoward/arkmq-examples/operator/keycloak/README.md

 and push it to quay.io.
 Then it deploys the keycloak image into Minikube.

-If the build_keycloak.sh runs successfully, you will be able to see the Keycloak server pod in the Minikube:
+If the deploy_keycloak.sh runs successfully, you will be able to see the Keycloak server pod in the Minikube:

     $ kubectl get pod
     NAME                        READY   STATUS    RESTARTS   AGE